-Prevent is a Government strategy to protect people and communities from the threat of terrorism.
+Prevent is a government strategy to protect people and communities from the threat of terrorism.

-The Counter-Terrorism and Security Act 2015 places a duty on anybody working with children and young people to be aware of the their duty to stop people from being drawn into terrorism.
+The Counter-Terrorism and Security Act 2015 places a duty on anybody working with children and young people to be aware of their duty to stop people from being drawn into terrorism.

 We recognise that schools are in an important position to identify the early signs, looking to safeguard and protect children and young people who are susceptible and vulnerable.
 We recognise the need to respond in taking appropriate action to prevent extremist views and ideologies developing alongside providing a broad curriculum.